 Approx £60 per lock

-A Slamplate handle has been designed due to the increasing number of break ins resulting from van handles being forced off.
-Fitted to the door with steel fixing plates or large washers and anti locking nuts, it connects directly to the door lock to give a one handed operation.
+A Slamplate handle has been designed due to the increasing number of break-ins resulting from van handles being forced off.
+Fitted to the door with steel fixing plates or large washers and anti-locking nuts, it connects directly to the door lock to give a one-handed operation.

 Last of all – and most important – is insurance.
 It’s definitely worth spending money on some additional van security equipment, but making sure your van and all of its contents are properly insured will make life that much easier if your van is targeted.

 It’s easy to forget about all the tools and equipment in a van when paying for insurance, but making an effort to ensure everything is properly valued and covered is essential.
-Don’t just go for the cheapest cover – sometimes paying a little more is better value when you factor in additional extras.
+Don’t just go for the cheapest cover – sometimes paying a little more is a better value when you factor in additional extras.